StepanNaryshkov/design-patterns/README.md

  We consider three main group of design patterns:

 - **Creational**.
 Provide object creational mechanisms that increase flebility and reuse of existing code.
 - **Sctructural**.
-Explain how to assemble objects and classes into larger stuctures, while keeping the structure flexiable and efficiant.
+Explain how to assemble objects and classes into larger stuctures, while keeping the structure flexiable and efficient.
 - **Behavioral**.
 Take care of effective communication and the assignment of responsibilities between objects.

 ***Creational:***